 - Extracurricular activities: Colleges want to know how you have been involved in school or out of school with a club, sport, job, or even family commitment.
 They want to see that you have taken an initiative and made an impact in your community.

-- Standardized testing: The reason why standardized testing is near the top of the list is because you should be starting studying and taking these early on, perhaps about a year and a half or two years before actually applying.
+- Standardized testing: The reason why standardized testing is near the top of the list is that you should be starting studying and taking these early on, perhaps about a year and a half or two years before actually applying.
 This leaves time to studying for the SAT or ACT, taking the test learning from your mistakes, improving, and taking it again to get a better score.
 In time, more and more colleges are beginning to stray away from standardized testing, however, as for now, test scores still have a significant impact on your application.

-- Letters of recommendation: The number of letters of recommendation required vary from school to school, if they even accept them at all.
+- Letters of recommendation: The number of letters of recommendation required varies from school to school. if they even accept them at all.
 Generally, colleges want one or two letters from teachers of core subjects and or a letter from your counselor and typically the teachers are ones from your junior year of high school.
 Therefore, try to create meaningful connections and relationships particular with your junior year teachers.

 - School profile: The school profile provides admissions officers with a snapshot of your school and where and how you fit into your surroundings.
-The profile helps to better understand how you have challenged yourself within the context of your school because it shows the different courses offered and at what levels, for instance Advanced Placement (AP) or International Baccalaureate (IB).
+The profile helps to better understand how you have challenged yourself within the context of your school because it shows the different courses offered and at what levels, for instance, Advanced Placement (AP) or International Baccalaureate (IB).
 If you have not seen your school profile yet, I suggest you take a look at it.